daattali/beautiful-jekyll/capstone/timeline.md

 #### Capstone fair

-Capstone partners must attend the Capstone Fair, to be held in February 2019 (date TBD), to meet with the students and answer any questions they may have.
+Capstone partners must attend the Capstone Fair to meet with the students and answer any questions they may have.
+The Capstone Fair takes place at the UBC Robson Square campus in downtown Vancouver.
 Detailed information will be emailed to each capstone partner.

 #### Students rate the projects